 Mold and mildew are no match for this 2.8-ounce tube of rot-resistant pure silicone caulk.
 The waterproof caulk provides up to 10 years of protection from stain-causing mold and mildew and is guaranteed to last as long as you own your home.
-The clear, squeezable formula goes on smooth with minimal odor and easily adheres to stone, metal, and other common shower and bath materials without staining.
+The clear, squeezable formula goes on as a smooth, consistent bead—with minimal odor—and easily adheres to stone, metal, and other common shower and bath materials without staining.
 It dries in 30 minutes and cures in six hours.
-Users note that comes out as “a smooth consistent bead,” “withstands high heat and keeps its integrity,” and simply “won’t mold.”